kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 In a future post, I’ll write about what we’ve learned and any mistakes or lessons learned as part of this process.
 </p>

-<u>A sanitized illustration</u>
+<u>A sanitized illustration of the Q2 2017 dashboard</u>
 <hr>
 <img src="/assets/Illustrative Q2 Pacing Dashboard.png" alt="Illustrative Q2 Pacing Dashboard" height="300"  style="width: 100%">

 <p>

-That’s effectively it -- it’s been rather rewarding that I’ve been able to combine my financial modeling background with data analytics, and it’s also gratifying that all of the hard work of defining and validating our business logic has made all of this possible.  <strong>And thanks to Periscope Data for being such a great partner across our initiatives.</strong>
+That’s effectively it -- it’s been rather rewarding that I’ve been able to combine my financial modeling background with data analytics, and it’s also gratifying that all of the hard work in defining and validating our business logic has made all of this possible.  <strong>And thanks to Periscope Data for being such a great partner across our initiatives!</strong>
 </p>
 <p>
 For those less familiar with a process such as this, I hope that this post is informative and sparks some ideas and new thinking, and I welcome any questions or additional